recoilphp/recoil/README.md

 ### Returning a value from a coroutine

 Because PHP's `return` keyword can not be used to return a value inside a generator, the kernel API provides `Recoil::return_()` to send a value to the calling coroutine.
-Just like `return` execution of the coroutine stops when a value is returned.
+Just like `return`, execution of the coroutine stops when a value is returned.

 ```php